johnazedo/celery-emails/README.md

 - Include Travis in a github repository;

-- Config and use a mail server.
+- Config and use a mail server;

+- Starting to study Slenium.

 # Setup